In the army medical, you’ll be asked in detail about your medical history. Here’s what you need to know.

 - Currently pregnant or had a child in the last 3 months.

-- More than two episodes of depression requiring treatment.
+- More than two episodes of depression or anxiety requiring treatment, or any history of significant self-harm or a suicide attempt.

 - An active skin disease like severe eczema or widespread psoriasis.

-- Food allergy requiring you to avoid some foods in your diet due to allergy or intolerance (e.g. gluten, peanuts).
+- Food allergy or intolerance (e.g. gluten, peanuts).

 - Raynaud’s phenomenon / disease / syndrome.